VirgilSecurity/virgil-sdk-net/README.md

 ## Encryption / Decryption Example

 Virgil Security simplifies adding encryption to any application.
 With our SDK you may create unique Virgil Cards for your all users and  devices.
-With users' Virgil Cards, you can easily encrypt any data at the client side.
+With users' Virgil Cards, you can easily encrypt any data at Client Side.

 ```cs
 // find Alice's card(s)